NightmareLab/SourceGPT/docs/usage.md

 The source code must be sent as an archive .zip, then we choose if we want to delete it after the scan is complete.
  - `Prompt model` : Select the prompt model to instruct chatgpt (how to upload a prompt model and how it works is shown here: [prompt_details](./prompt_details.md))
- - `Waiting time` : if one request to openai per file is selected, the checkbox on the left, then we also define a timeout per request.
+ - `Waiting time` : if one request to openai per file is selected (the checkbox on the left) then we also define the waiting time per request.
  - `Single request` : As default, SourceGPT will collpase each file's content into a single text splitted by the file separator (more info: [prompt_details](./prompt_details.md))

 In the image below i selected the prompt "software capabilities" which does list the functionalities exposed by the software (e.g. opening a socket).
 The prompt was inspired by the project capa (https://github.com/mandiant/capa).